 Data is collected to provide information to prospective students, high school counselors, special interest groups, and the general public.
-In the six months following graduation from Mid-State, a data sheet and work history records will be mailed to each graduate to complete and to return to the college for the graduate follow-up study.
+In the six months following graduation from Mid-State, a survey will be mailed to each graduate to complete and to return to the college for the graduate follow-up study.
 Phone calls are placed to graduates who do not return the surveys.
 This is done in an effort to obtain the most accurate information possible.

 Early Release for Employment